' Abstract

 typically a fluid mental construct, as irrelevant or salient as one chooses to make it.
 The vagueness

-ethnic groups are defined primarily on the basis of physical/ascribed
+also comes from whether ethnic groups are defined primarily on the basis of physical/ascribed

 characteristics and ‘race’, or are based upon more culturally fluid constructs like religion, language,